thinkful-ei26/joaquin-bookmarks-app/README.md

     1. User can render add-bookmark-form.
     2. User can add a bookmark to list.
       Before going on, clean it up and try to modularize it a bit.
       First, pull the store out into a separate file.
+      Organize index.js